dcormier/Arduino-RGBLED/README.txt

-Some utility methods for controlling an RGB LED (or LED's) and gracefully fade between colors.
+A small collection of Arduino code with some utility methods for controlling an RGB LED (or LED's) and gracefully fade between colors.